vjovanov/scala.concurrent-sip/2011-11-18-tasks-futures-promises.md

 This SIP is part of two SIPs, which together constitute a redesign of `scala.concurrent` into a unified substrate for a variety of parallel frameworks.
 This proposal focuses on futures and promises.

+# Outline

+## Introduction h

+need for futures
+other frameworks developed them, we should have a unique base for all of them Finagle futures
+Akka futures briefly
+Scalaz futures
+Scala actors futures
+Java futures and what we want to avoid (we want read-only, p-c relationship, non-blocking, asynchronous) tasks, futures and promises and their motivational relationship execution contexts and how do they fit in asynchronous nature of futures - callbacks examples here combinators used to compose futures examples here blocking still possible but discouraged (blocking made difficult) example here
+Finagle example adapted

+## Futures a

+future holds a value or an exception creation - using the future in the package object (this forwards to the global execution context) callbacks example (of callbacks which lends itself towards functional composition) functional composition (semantics of propagating values and exceptions) example projections examples blocking on a future design decisions we took lead to best practices (blocking, callbacks + combinators)

+## Blocking a

+blockable trait
+blocking contract

+## Exceptions v

+InterruptedException
+scala.util.control.ControlThrowable
+Error
+ExecutionException for wrapping the three special types above FutureTimeoutException for expressing timeouts

+## Promises h

+Motivating example:

+val p = promise

+val producer = future {
+  val r = doSomething
+  p fulfill r
+}

+val consumer = future {
+  doSomethingElse
+  p.future onSuccess {
+    r => finish(r)
+  }
+}

+fulfilling and breaking promises obtaining a future from a promise

+## Migration p

+scala.actor.Futures?
+for clients

+## Implementing custom futures and promises p
+for library writers

+## Utils v
+Timeout, Duration

 # Tasks, Futures, and Promises

 ## Architecture